ruslan-hut/apiCall/README.md

 Cyrillic values are converted from Windows-1251 to UTF-8 encoding before sending.
 Received data is converted vice versa.

 ## Usage
-Place the `config.yml` file in the same directory as the application binary.
+Place the `config.yml` file in the same directory as the application binary, or use parameter `-config` to specify the path to the config file.
 In the config file, specify the base URL for API calls.
 ```yml
 ---